The Twitch Graveyard

 • ☠️ Chants: May 2021 - February 2022

 Chants gave Mods and Creators the ability to help people spam the chat with the same message.
-While popular, the experiment was shut down by Twitch because "we observed negative impacts to minutes watched for significant groups of creators."
+While popular, Twitch shut down the experiment because "we observed negative impacts to minutes watched for significant groups of creators."

 • ☠️ Bits 2.0 Cheering Experience: May 2021 - August 2021